Workplace Bullying - a deep dive into the silent world

 Victims of office bullying usually find themselves in an isolated place where any confrontation with the bully often worsens the situation.

-Studies have shown that bullying in the workplace will cause stress, damage self-esteem, impair cognitive functioning, and threaten emotional and physical health.
+Studies have shown that bullying in the workplace will cause stress, damage self-esteem, impair cognitive functioning, and threaten mental and physical health.
 There are cases of bullying induced post-traumatic stress and even suicide.

 Is workplace bullying that big a problem?